LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 ToDo:
 --------------------------------------------------------
+* update airootfs/etc/udev/rules.d/51-android.rules

 * Split packages for demo.
-  * DemoMin - Demo fits on usual DVD.
+  * DemoMin - Minimal demo that fits on usual DVD.
-  * DemoMid - Demo for an USB-Stick.
+  * DemoMid - Standard demo with a changing sizefile.
 Usual Live-Demo without making it persitent.
-  * DemoMax - Demo with a persitent storage loop.
+  * DemoMax - Custom demo with an option for a persitent storage loop.

+* Try to reduce AUR-packages.
+Maybe there are some alternatives in the 	officinal repos.
 * Multilingual support
-* configure connman network manager / installed, rm airootfs/etc/udev/rules.d/81-dhcpcd.rules during complications

 * (done) install librosa (PKGBUILD available at AUR) -  % pip2 install [-e] librosa
 https://github.com/librosa/librosa/blob/master/librosa/beat.py

 * File extension associations - /.local/share/applications
 * maybe add a extra Player with jack-support.
 Or see jack-plugin.
-* (done) add QasMixer as link in the appbar (right) for mixer !?! / replace pavucontrol with qasmixer
 * add Time Sync - ntpd
 * try scanner over network -> brsaneconfig4 -a name="Brother" model="MFC-7360n" ip=YOUR.SCANNER.IP.HERE
-* add a network manager
 * fit graphic drivers/config for realtime
 * fit MIDI for realtime / create PKGBUILD for jamrouter
-* add lm-sensors
 * Create a splash screen
 * Create some presets
 * "open Terminal here"-dialog  -> proof of concept temporary / Only works with xterm /